All Episodes

 There was an increase in turnout by 38%.

-So you can see nearly a 40% increase in votes, which would have to mean that there was higher turnout.
+So you see nearly a 40% increase in votes, which would have to mean that there was higher turnout.

-So see, this is classic.
+So, see, this is classic.

-Here come the drive-by's.
+Here come the drive-bys.

 Well, there can't be immigration.

-No, no, no, no.
+No, no, no, turnout.

 That's right.